Hullabaloo94/FamilyFortunes/README.md

 # Family Fortunes
-This is a web interface for a 'host' to have control over when playing family fortunates with two families (teams).
+This is a web interface for a 'host' to have control over when playing family fortunes with two families (teams).

 ## Web interface items